WiiMart/WiiMart.github.io/guide/guides/uninstallation/wii-all.md

 4. Select your Wii SD Card.
 5. Install both of the WADs.
 WiiMart will be overwritten and replaced by the original Wii Shop Channel for your console.

-We are sad to see you go but, thank you for shopping with us!
+We are sad to see you go.
+Thank you for shopping with us!